awslabs/aws-video-transcriber/README.md

 ## AWS Video Transcriber

-This solution is built on AWS Lambda serverless architecture, the solution integrates services such as Amazon Transcribe, Amazon Translate and Amazon Elemental MediaConvert to help customers complete video caption related operations on a web interface.
-For example, automatically generating video captions, proofreading and editing video captions, translating captions, and burning captions into videos.
+This solution is built on AWS Lambda serverless architecture, the solution integrates services such as Amazon Transcribe to help customers complete video caption related operations on a web interface, for example, automatically generating video captions, proofreading and editing video captions, translating captions, and burning captions into videos.

+The solution includes the following functions:
+* Generating captions: supports uploading MP4, MOV and MKV videos
+* Choose Amazon Transcribe Custom vocabulary: before user upload videos, user can choose existing custom vocabulary, Amazon Transcribe will use this vocabulary to transcrip video to captions.
+* Editing captions: supports proofreading, editing, paragraph splitting and merging, mapping, and replacement of captions.
+* Translating captions: supports translation from the source language to the target language.
+Currently, this is only supported by the deployment in AWS Classic Regions.
+* Downloading captions: supports SRT or WEBVTT.
+* Burning captions: supports burning generated captions into videos, and then downloading the videos with captions. videos.

 ## Architecture